schroscatt/Graph-implementation/README.md

 W_i <= 1000000 (**Note that some answers may exceed integer range.
 You must use ```long long int``` type for the answers.** )

-## Grading
-Each student type (from one to five) will consult you in 20% of the test cases, so you will get 20 points for the correct implementation of each student type.

-In other words, if you find correct answers for three students (with correct implementation) and find incorrect answers for other two, then you will get 60 (20x3 + 0x2) points in this project.

 ## Sample Input 1